 Cost of transport in Fiji

-Getting around Fiji is fairly easy and inexpensive.
+Getting around in Fiji is fairly easy and inexpensive.
 Buses are particularly cheap.
-Taxis are more costly but are still far more reasonable than in Europe or the US, although they have gradually increased over the past few years, reflecting rising fuel prices and operational costs.
+Taxis are pricier but still far more reasonable than in Europe or the US.
+That said, taxi fares have gradually increased over the past few years, reflecting rising fuel prices and operational costs.

-Cars are slightly pricey in Fiji, and finding a reliable second-hand vehicle can be challenging.
+Cars are not particularly cheap in Fiji, and finding a reliable second-hand vehicle can be challenging.
 Drivers in the country are notoriously reckless, meaning that second-hand cars are rarely in good condition.
 Recent regulations have focused on improving road safety, including stricter enforcement of traffic laws and initiatives to enhance vehicle maintenance standards.

-Due to the tropical climate, car owners often face issues such as poor road conditions, limited parking in urban areas, and occasional mechanical problems.
+Car owners often face issues such as poor road conditions and limited parking in urban areas, which can increase the cost and hassle of owning a car.

 Cost of groceries in Fiji